Loop Duodenal Switch (SADI-S)Start Assessment

-The loop duodenal switch (SADI-S) is a recent safe and highly effective modification of the historic duodenal switch (DS) procedure, also known as biliopancreatic diversion with duodenal switch (BPD-DS).
+The loop duodenal switch (SADI-S or SIPS) is a recent safe and highly effective modification of the historic duodenal switch (DS) procedure, also known as biliopancreatic diversion with duodenal switch (BPD-DS).

-Like the gastric bypass, SADI-S is is both a malabsorptive and restrictive surgery.
+Like the gastric bypass, the SADI-S (SIPS) is is both a malabsorptive and restrictive surgery.
 Restrictive means that the stomach is reduced in size, which restricts the amount of food that you can eat.
 Malabsorptive surgeries reduce the amount of nutrients that your body absorbs, in this case by reducing the size of the small intestine.
 The combination of malabsorption and restriction makes loop duodenal switch surgery, like other bariatric surgeries, extremely effective at enabling our patients to lose weight and keep it off*.
 We offer duodenal switch surgery to patients in the Denver Metro area and beyond.

 How Is Duodenal Switch Surgery Done?

 This surgery involves removing about 85% of your stomach by forming a sleeve gastrectomy on top.
 This reduces the amount of food that you can consume at one time.
 In addition, just after the sleeve portion, the first portion of the small intestine immediately after the stomach (called the duodenum) is divided and brought in a loop of small intestines up to the stomach to bypass about half of the small intestines.
 This reduces the amount of calories that can be absorbed (as well as the amount of fat) even more than the bypass.

 What are the SADI-S and SIPS procedures?